Samtapes/handwrt_img_recog/README.md

 # handwrt_img_recog
-Deep learning model to recognize handwriting made using Pytorch
+Deep learning model to recognize handwriting made using Pytorch with 99,5% of accuracy

 Libraries used: